rackerlabs/docs-developer-blog/_posts/2020-06-29-einstein-analytics-snapshotting-find-trends-and-patterns-in-your-data.md

 4. Monitor active Salesforce users.

-You can set up snapshotting quickly in EA initially.
+You can set up snapshotting quickly in EA.
 You can then use its vast functionality to create many useful dashboards, which can be a great help to all types of businesses in the Salesforce clouds and platforms.

 <a class="cta red" id="cta" href="https://www.rackspace.com/salesforce">Learn more about Salesforce Customer Relationship Management (CRM).</a>